-- 1 Review The Strategic Lead for Emotional Health and Wellbeing and a wider working group pulled together all relevant information including relevant national and local guidance. - 2 Staff consultation School staff were given the opportunity to look at the policy and make recommendations. - 3 Parent/stakeholder consultation Parents and any interested parties were invited to attend a meeting about the policy and express their views, which were considered. - 4 Student consultation We consulted with groups of students regarding the content of lessons and their identified priorities for RSE knowledge and skills. - 5 Ratification Once amendments were made the policy was shared with Governors. - 6 The policy has been shared with parents and the wider community for the duration of the consultation timeframe, feedback considered in the final stage of development.
+- 1 Review The Strategic Lead for Emotional Health and Wellbeing and a wider working group pulled together all relevant information including relevant national and local guidance. - 2 Staff consultation School staff were given the opportunity to look at the policy and make recommendations. - 3 Parent/stakeholder consultation Parents and any interested parties were invited to attend a meeting about the policy and express their views, which were considered. - 4 Student consultation We consulted with groups of students regarding the content of lessons and their identified priorities for RSE knowledge and skills. - 5 Ratification Once amendments were made the policy was shared with Governors. - 6 The policy was shared with parents and the wider community for the duration of the consultation timeframe, feedback considered in the final stage of development. - 7 Ongoing evaluation of the policy in practice - 8 Ongoing consultation with community focus group.